formsintegrations/integration-of-zoho-crm-and-wpforms/readme.txt

 Stable tag: 1.0.1
 License: GPLv2 or later

-A powerful integration tool to increase your leads/Contacts.
+With integration of WP Form & Zoho CRM, your leads will be saved as contacts or leads in Zoho CRM automatically.

 == Description ==

-> 📢 You can avail all our paid plugins free if you tag us as your "Zoho Partner".
-Read the details here -  [Bit Press products giveaway](https://bitpress.pro/bitpress-products-offer-for-zoho-users/)
+> 📢 You can avail this plugin free if you tag us as your "Zoho Partner".
+Read the details here - [**Bit Press products giveaway**](https://www.bitapps.pro/zoho-partner-tag)

-> A powerful integration tool to increase your leads/Contacts.

-As more and more people are using the web for their sales and marketing, it's only natural that businesses are using the latest technologies to create the most powerful marketing tools.

-*Integration of Zoho CRM and WPForms*, a module that allows you to hook into the WPForms system to create and manage your sales leads, contacts and appointments with Zoho CRM.
-Whenever users submit any form via WPForms, the integration will allow admin to send all the form submissions to Zoho CRM.
+> 📢 We are open for freelance work/custom development for this plugin. [**Connect**](https://bitapps.pro/contact) with us for further information

+**Integration of WP Form & Zoho CRM** is a convenient plugin that automatically saves your customers' information into Zoho CRM, by simply submitting a form on your site.
+You can now manage your leads, sales and customers all in one place, which saves you time and drives more sales!

-📜 Things you need :
+### 📜 Things you need :

 The prerequisites you need to use our plug-in :

- ✔ WPForms.
+✔ WP Form.

 ✔ A ZOHO CRM account.

-⚙  Integration Setup:
+### ⚙ Integration Setup:

- ✔ Install & activate WPForms plugin.
+✔ Install & activate **Integration of Zoho CRM** & **WP Form** plugin.

- ✔ Install & activate Zoho CRM plugin.
+✔ Install & activate **WP Form plugin**.

- ✔ For Client id & Secret press Zoho API console.
+✔ For Client id & Secret press **Zoho API console**.

- ✔ From Zoho CRM  settings enter Integration Name, Data Center, Homepage URL, and Authorized Redirect URL & you will get id & secret.
+✔ From Zoho CRM settings enter **Integration Name, Data Center, Homepage URL, and Authorized Redirect URL & you will get id & secret**.

 ✔ Authorize your site.

-⚡ Features on free version:
+### ⚡ Features on free version:

-▪  User can send any WPForms data to only "Leads" module of Zoho CRM ▪  Only one CRM layout can be accessible - "Standard" ▪  Transmit data to all the Zoho CRM fields including custom field.
+▪ User can send any WP Form data to only **Leads** module of Zoho CRM

+▪ Only one CRM layout **Standard** can be accessible -

+▪ Transmit data to all the Zoho CRM fields including **custom field**.

-▪  This plugin allow user to send  custom value also.
+▪ This plugin allow user to send **custom value** also.

 ▪ View the detailed log of submitted data from the plugin dashboard.

 ▪ Set multiple integration under one single form.

-⚡ features on pro version:
+### ⚡ features on pro version:

-▪ This plugin allows you to transfer any WPForms data to any modules of Zoho CRM including custom module.
+▪ This plugin allows you to transfer any WP Form data to any modules of Zoho CRM including **custom module**.

-▪  Send data to the related list.
+▪ Send data to the **related list**.

 ▪ User can upload file to the ZOHO CRM file upload field through plugin.

 ▪ Set some actions which allows user to track their leads/Contacts more preciously.

-Actions are -  Workflow, Attachment, Approval list, BluePrint, GCLID, Upsert Record, Assignment Rule, Tag records, Record owner.
+Actions are -** Workflow, Attachment, Approval list, BluePrint, GCLID, Upsert Record, Assignment Rule, Tag records, Record owner**.

-*Note: All the actions are available on pro version.*

-🔗 For full documentation visit [BitPress](https://bitpress.pro/zoho-inventory-integration-woocommerce/)
-📹 For video tutorial visit our [Channel]().
+📹 For video tutorial visit our [**channel**](https://www.youtube.com/channel/UCnhVaRwYJ3_G78dMLo6wmHA)

+**Screenshot** :

-🎉 Key Benefits of Plugin :
+### 🎉 Key Benefits of Plugin :

-Using  WPForms to Zoho CRM plugin, you can manage your customers, sales, and leads.When a customer submit form on your site, it will be saved as leads or contact in to ZOHO CRM automatically.You can see the information in real time.
-This gives your business a simple and powerful solution to managing your contacts.
+Using the **Integration of Zoho CRM & WP Form** plugin, you can manage your customers, sales, and leads.
+When a customer submits a form on your site, it will automatically be saved as leads or contact to ZOHO CRM.
+You can see the information in real-time.
+It gives your business a simple and robust solution to managing your contacts.

-✨ Overview of other products we are offering :
+### ✨ Overview of other products we are offering :

-📝Bit Form:  One of our best selling product.
-[Bit Form](https://wordpress.org/plugins/bit-form/) is an amazing drag & drop form builder that allows you to create custom forms to interact with your visitors.
+📝[**Bit Form**](https://wordpress.org/plugins/bit-form/): One of our best selling product.
+Bit Form is an amazing drag & drop form builder that allows you to create custom forms to interact with your visitors.
 It gives you the freedom to create any form you want, no coding required.

-📧 Bit SMTP:  The ultimate goal of [Bit SMTP](https://wordpress.org/plugins/bit-smtp/) plugin to make your email deliverability more easy as well as secure.
+📧 [**Bit SMTP:**](https://wordpress.org/plugins/bit-smtp/) The ultimate goal of Bit SMTP plugin to make your email deliverability more easy as well as secure.

-🛒Integration of WooCommerce with ZOHO CRM: [Integration of WooCommerce with ZOHO CRM](https://wordpress.org/plugins/crm-for-wc-in-zoho/) is an advanced integration with Zoho CRM to sync all the WooCommerce information (Customers, Products, Sales Order) following few steps
+🛒[**Integration of WooCommerce with Zoho CRM:**](https://wordpress.org/plugins/crm-for-wc-in-zoho/) An advanced integration with Zoho CRM to sync all the WooCommerce information (Customers, Products, Sales Order) following few steps

-🛒 Integration of WooCommerce with Zoho Inventory: The [WooCommerce integration with Zoho inventory](https://wordpress.org/plugins/wc-zoho-inventory/) is a new free plugin by which user can import all the information's related to customer & sales order.
+🛒 [**Integration of WooCommerce with Zoho Inventory:**](https://wordpress.org/plugins/wc-zoho-inventory/) The WooCommerce integration with Zoho inventory  is a new plugin by which user can import all the information's related to customer & sales order.

+♻ [**Integration Of Zoho CRM & Contact Form7**](https://wordpress.org/plugins/integration-of-zoho-crm-and-contact-form-7/):  An module that allows you to integrate into the Zoho CRM system to create and manage your sales leads, contacts, and appointments with Contact Form7.

+♻ [**Integration Of Zoho CRM & Fluent Form:**](https://wordpress.org/plugins/integration-of-zoho-crm-and-fluent-form/)  A powerful integration tool to keep track your Fluent form data in a mannered way.

-🔔 For more update about our products we cordially request you to join out [Fb Community](https://www.facebook.com/groups/bitcommunityusers).
+🔔 For more update about our products we cordially request you to join out [**Fb Community**](https://www.facebook.com/groups/bitcommunityusers).
 == Installation ==

 1. Download the plugin.